Vegan Sugar Cookies

 Sugar cookies are more of a “thing” in the USA than they are here in Scotland, but I’ve always wanted to try them so I thought, why not?!

-I replaced the egg with baking soda and soy milk and replaced the butter with vegan butter but that ratio didn’t quite work out for me.
+I replaced the egg with baking soda and soy milk and replaced the butter with vegan margarine but that ratio didn’t quite work out for me.
 The dough was far too sticky.

-I had to make some adjustments and ended up using a lot more flour than I planned to.
+I had to make a few adjustments and ended up using a lot more flour than I planned to.
 But the end result was delicious!

 They’re soft with just the right amount of sweetness and they hold their shape really well while baking.
 I think they taste like a softer version of my shortbread cookies.